ethyca/fides/docs/fides/docs/cli/apply.md

   <col style="width:20%">
   <col style="width:80%">
   <tr>
-    <td class="mono">--dry</td>
-    <td>"Dry run" mode; the command prints out the number of resources it would create, update, and delete, but it doesn't actually apply the changes.</td>
+    <td>"Dry run" mode.
+As it applies the resource manifest files, <code>apply</code> prints out the number of resources it would create, update, and delete, but it doesn't actually apply the changes to your server.</td>

   </tr>
   <tr>
     <td class="mono">--diff</td>